colts70/The-Sematic-Stack/README.md

 HESS / DFH is built specifically for AI systems and search engines.

 🚀 Why exacty does this matter to you?

-Why do You Need HESS / DFH —
+Why do You Need HESS / DFH ?

-What’s in It for You:
+What’s in It for You?

+## SEO Advantages (Why This Changes the Game)

 This is a topic-ownership primitive.

-## SEO Advantages (Why This Changes the Game)

 Traditional SEO works **after discovery**.
 Search engines crawl pages, guess what they mean, compare signals, and *then* decide where you rank.